 - Conclusions About Dry Brushing

-Dry skin brushing is pretty much what it sounds like: You use a brush (in this case, a long-handled brush with stiff natural bristles) on dry skin in a series of specific movements and patterns.
+Dry skin brushing is what it sounds like: You use a brush on dry skin in a series of specific movements and patterns.

-Dry Brushing: The Benefits Aren’t Just Skin Deep!
+Skin Brushing: The Benefits Are More Than Skin Deep!

-Some of the benefits of dry brushing are pretty straightforward (but they’re only the beginning!):
+Some of the benefits of dry brushing are straightforward (but they’re only the beginning!):

 Dry brushing sloughs off millions of dead skin cells, which encourages cell renewal while also tightening the skin, making it much softer to the touch, and giving it a healthy glow!